m4r35n357/ODE-Playground/README.md

 ./tsm-lorenz-dbg 6 10 .01 10000 -15.8 -17.48 35.64 10 28 8 3 >/tmp/$USER/data
 gnuplot -p -e "set terminal wxt size 1200,900; plot '/tmp/$USER/data' using 4:1 with lines, '/tmp/$USER/data' using 4:2 with lines, '/tmp/$USER/data' using 4:3 with lines"
 ```
+It should be possible to send output directly to gnuplot via a pipe, but many versions segfault when reading stdin so I now specify a temporary file instead.

 ### Bifurcation Diagrams:

-Run  a simulation many times for different values of a single parameter, uses turning point markers in the ODE simulation output for plotting bifurcation diagrams in X, Y and Z, and saves plots to PNG files.
+Runs a simulation many times for different values of a single parameter, uses turning point markers in the ODE simulation output for plotting bifurcation diagrams in X, Y and Z, and saves plots to PNG files.
+Plots maxima and minima in different colours!
 Optionally, skips initial transient by dropping first (datalines / value) results (10 is usually a good value).

 **bifurcation-scan** (shell script)